Designing A Measure For Arabic Language Skills Using Blackboard: A Statistical Study Applied To Non-Arab-Speaking Students

 Abstract

-This study aimed to develop a linguistic measurement tool to evaluate the Arabic language proficiency of non-Arabic-speaking students, focusing on the skills of speaking, listening, and communication.
-The tool also sought to explore the potential variations in proficiency based on ethnic origins (Asian, African, and European).
+This study aimed to develop a linguistic measurement tool to evaluate Arabic proficiency among non-Arabic-speaking students, focusing on speaking, listening, and communication skills.
+The tool also sought to explore potential variations in proficiency by ethnic origin (Asian, African, and European).
 A quantitative research approach was employed, using a custom-developed tool to assess Arabic language skills.
-The study was conducted at the Islamic University of Medina, Saudi Arabia, with a randomly selected sample of 50 non-Arabic-speaking students from 15 different nationalities.
+The study was conducted at the Islamic University of Medina, Saudi Arabia, with a random sample of 50 non-Arabic-speaking students from 15 nationalities.
 Data were collected through a linguistic assessment, which measured students' performance in speaking, listening, and communication tasks.
 The findings revealed significant ethnic variations in linguistic proficiency across the assessed skills.
-The difficulty level of the tool was appropriate for evaluating the students’ language abilities, with listening skills proving most challenging.
-Students particularly struggled with inferring content from unfamiliar expressions, leading to a difficulty rate of 72%.
+The tool's difficulty level was appropriate for evaluating students’ language abilities, with listening skills proving most challenging.
+Students particularly struggled to infer content from unfamiliar expressions, resulting in a difficulty rate of 72%.
 Speaking skills also posed challenges, particularly in determining the timing for introducing new ideas and in accurately pronouncing adjacent letters, with a 70% difficulty rate.
-Communication skills were less difficult, with a 44% difficulty rate related to exchanging ideas and responding to criticism.
-The study concluded that linguistic proficiency in Arabic among non-Arabic-speaking students varies by ethnic origin, with distinct challenges observed in listening and speaking skills.
-The developed measurement tool proved effective in assessing these skills and can be used to identify areas for targeted language support among non-Arabic speakers in academic settings.
+Communication skills were less complex, with a 44% difficulty rate in exchanging ideas and responding to criticism.
+The study concluded that linguistic proficiency in Arabic among non-Arabic-speaking students varies by ethnic origin, with distinct challenges in listening and speaking.
+The developed measurement tool proved effective in assessing these skills and can be used to identify targeted language support needs among non-Arabic-speaking students in academic settings.
 Further research is needed to refine the tool and investigate additional factors that influence language acquisition.

 Keywords